KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**May 17, 2023**
+- Completed LeetCode 2: Add Two Numbers
+  - I was able to do this one without looking at any solutions.
+  - However, I got overly confident and didn't write as thorough of an outline as a should have.
+As a result, I made a lot of small errors due to oversight of edge-cases that wasted a lot of time.
+  - I need to be better about following a recursive outline process: write a high-level explanation, then write a rough outline of the steps, then break those steps down into pseudo-code, then test it on paper.
+Repeat the last two steps until a working algorithm is reached.
+Then code it.

 **May 16, 2023**
 - Completed LeetCode 138: Copy List with Random Pointer
   -  I managed to complete this one on my own without having to look up any solutions or conceptual explanations.